 - if you're so tired that you're at risk of falling asleep in the tub...maybe not a good idea.

 Note: if you have any postpartum complications, it would be a good idea to discuss co-bathing with your doctor beforehand.

-Establishing healthy sleep habits is an important part of being productive as a mom, so much so that I refer to it as The #1 Productivity Hack for Moms.
+Establishing healthy sleep habits is an important part of being productive as a mom.
 It affects our mood, our hormones, our energy levels, our appetite, our relationships and so much more.

 So dip your toes in the water the next time you feel the need to up the ante on your bedtime routine.